-The Bank is the holding company for the Erste Bank Croatia Group (hereinafter referred to as Group or EBC Group) that operates in the Republic of Croatia, Republic of Montenegro and Republic of Slovenia.
+The Bank is the holding company for the Erste Bank Croatia Group (hereinafter referred to as Group or EBC Group) that operates in the Republic of Croatia and Republic of Montenegro.

 The Bank is licensed to conduct commercial banking activities in the Republic of Croatia.
 The Bank's main operations are as follows: